smartanthill/smartanthill2_0/docs/design-documents/reference-implementation/zepto-os.rst

 4. This limit is usually per-writing-location and EEPROM writings are done with some granularity which is less than whole EEPROM size.
 One expected granularity size is 32 bits-per-write; if EEPROM on MCU has such a granularity, it means that even we're writing one byte, we're actually writing 4 bytes (and reducing the number of available writes for all 4 bytes).
 5. There are MCUs out there which allow to switch to “sleep” mode
 6. During such “MCU sleep”, RAM may or may not be preserved (NB: if RAM is preserved, it usually means higher energy consumption)
-7. During such “MCU sleep”, receiver may or may not be turned off (NB: this issue is addressed in detail in :ref:`saprotostack` and
+7. During such “MCU sleep”, receiver may or may not be turned off (NB: this issue is addressed in detail in :ref:`saprotostack` and :ref:`sagdp` documents).
-   :ref:`sagdp` documents).

 Layers and Libraries
 --------------------

 Reference implementation of SmartAnthill on MCU is divided into two parts:

-* SmartAnthill reference implementation as such (the same for all MCUs)
+* Zepto OS kernel (the same for all MCUs)
-* MCU- and device-dependent libraries
+* MCU- and device-dependent libraries (Hardware Abstraction Layer, HAL)

 Memory Architecture
 -------------------